Kathmandu Luxury Tour – 3 Days

 Kathmandu, the mystical and magical city, is famous for its bustling streets, vibrant culture, rich historical heritage, exquisite temples and religious sites.
-The sightseeing tour will give you an insight about the lifestyle of the people of this ancient city.
+The sightseeing in Kathmandu Luxury Tour will give you an insight about the lifestyle of the people of this ancient city.
 Though the city is a valley, the views of many Himalayan gems like Langtang and Ganesh can be clearly seen from here, when the weather is clear.

 During the course of this trip, you will have a professional guide at your disposal, and travel on a comfortable private tourist vehicle.
-Transfer within the city will be on private tourist vehicles with a/c like car, van or mini bus according to the size of a group.
+Transfer within the city will be on private tourist vehicles, which can be car, van or mini bus according to the size of a group.
 All accommodation during the tour will be at 5-star hotels on twin sharing basis (Single supplement will be available on request).
-You will have ample opportunity to purchase authentic souvenirs, including carpets, handicrafts, carvings and thankas (traditional painting) in this trip.
+You will have many opportunities to purchase authentic souvenirs, including carpets, handicrafts, carvings and thankas (traditional painting) in this trip.

 - Day 01 – Arrive in Kathmandu (1,400 m).
 Overnight at 5-Star Hotel.

 - Day 02 – Morning Yoga and Guided Sightseeing in Kathmandu Valley.
 Overnight at 5-Star Hotel.

 - Day 03 – Morning Yoga and Depart from Nepal.

 Day 1 - Arrive in Kathmandu (1,400 m)